terraform-google-modules/terraform-google-bootstrap/examples/tf_cloudbuild_workspace_simple_github/README.md

 - Install the [Cloud Build App](https://github.com/apps/google-cloud-build) on Github.
 - Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on Github with [scopes](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) `repo` and `read:user` (or if app is installed in a organization use `read:org`).
+- Create two [Google Secret Manager](https://cloud.google.com/secret-manager/docs/overview) secrets, one for the Cloud Build App and one for the Personal Access Token.
+- Populate the corresponding [secret versions](https://cloud.google.com/secret-manager/docs/add-secret-version) of each one of the secrets.

 For more information on this topic refer to the Cloud Build repositories (2nd gen) documentation for [Connect to a GitHub repository](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github?generation=2nd-gen).